spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

 ---
 sidebar_label: "Kubernetes Airgap Instructions"
 title: "Kubernetes Airgap Instructions"
-description: "Learn how to install Palette into an air gap environment."
+description: "Learn how to install VerteX into an air gap environment."
 icon: ""
 hide_table_of_contents: false
 sidebar_position: 20
-tags: ["self-hosted", "enterprise", "airgap", "kubernetes"]
+tags: ["vertex", "enterprise", "airgap", "kubernetes"]
 ---

 ![Overview diagram of the pre-install steps eager-load](/enterprise-version_air-gap-repo_overview-order-diagram-focus.png)

-This guide will provide instructions for how to prepare your airgap environment for a Palette installation, by ensuring you complete all the required preperatory steps (step 1 - 2).
+This guide will provide instructions for how to prepare your airgap environment for a Palette VerteX installation, by ensuring you complete all the required preperatory steps (step 1 - 2).
 The actual installation process is covered in the respective installation guides for each platform.

 ## Prepare Airgap Installation

-Use the following steps to prepare your airgap environment for a Palette installation.
+Use the following steps to prepare your airgap environment for a VerteX installation.

 :::tip